Contact & Visit

 Health & Safety Update

-The School is open for in-person, career training instruction and Continuing Education classes, and our Store and exhibitions are open to the public.
-Masks are optional for vaccinated individuals while at NBSS, or at School-sponsored events.
-We ask that unvaccinated individuals wear a mask at all times.
+The School is open for in-person, Career Training instruction and Community Education classes, and our Store and exhibitions are open to the public.
+Masks are optional while at NBSS or at School-sponsored events, unless specifically noted in certain areas.

 For regular updates, FAQs, and resources, please visit our Health & Safety page.

 At the School’s core are nine professional career training programs, each of which offer intensive, hands-on training.
 Take a virtual tour here for an inside look at each program.